ozairWani/SEO-Analyser/README.md

 - Filters out stop-words (e.g. ‘or’, ‘and’, ‘a’, ‘the’ etc),
 - Calculates number of occurrences of each word,
-- Number of occurrences on the page of each word listed in meta tags,
+- Number of occurrences on the page of each keyword listed in meta tags,
 - Number of external links in the text

 The information will be show in each respective tab e.g, Words Count,Meta Tags and External Links.